CodeDidim/conversion-tools/docs/MANUAL_WORKFLOW.md

 # Manual Workflow

 Follow these steps when working with the private and public repositories.
+Always make edits in the `template` directory.
+Convert to private when you need to test with real values and convert back to public before committing.
+Avoid editing `.workflow-temp/private` directly because the next run of the workflow will overwrite those files.

 1. Clone the repository and create or update `.workflow-config.yaml`.
 2. Run `workflow.py private` to inject private context.